 The satellites were reprogrammed by the Xi'an Satellite Control Center in northwest China to aid in the search effort.
 They will also help with weather monitoring and assist communication during the search in the area where the plane disappeared, the newspaper said.

-, which disappeared on Saturday en route from Kuala Lumpur to Beijing, includes authorities from China, Malaysia, the United States, Singapore, Vietnam, New Zealand, Indonesia, Australia and Thailand.
+The international operation to locate the plane, which disappeared on Saturday en route from Kuala Lumpur to Beijing, includes authorities from China, Malaysia, the United States, Singapore, Vietnam, New Zealand, Indonesia, Australia and Thailand.

 The Chinese government on Monday urged Malaysia to speed up search efforts to find the plane.
 Around two-thirds of the aircraft's 227 passengers and 12 crew, who are now presumed to have died, were Chinese.
 If confirmed, it would be China's second-worst ever air disaster.